-Revenues from silver made up the remaining 1% of the Company's total revenue and amounted to Php21 million for 1Q2022, lower by 15% against the Php25 million in 1Q2021, mainly from lower production and lower realized prices, partially offset by slightly higher forex.
+Revenues from silver made up the remaining 1% of the Company's total revenues and amounted to Php43 million for 1H2022, lower by 8% against the Php46 million in 1H2021, mainly from lower production and lower realized prices, despite higher forex.
+For 2Q2022, revenues from silver amounted to Php21 million, same as in 2Q2021, despite the impact of lower production and realized prices which was offset by the significant increase in Forex by 12%.